gronlund/QuantumMoves/README.md

 # Quantum Moves
-## Stochastic Ascent and Gradient Ascent code for Quantum Moves BringHomeWater
+Smallo project with code for Stochastic Ascent and Gradient Ascent code for Quantum Moves BringHomeWater

 See the notebooks for how to run each algorithm.

 See [This Verification Note](https://arxiv.org/abs/1904.01008) for an explanation.